Encharted Cook

 I prefer to not slice the loaf until I need a slice.
 To me, the bread stays moist and fresher if I just wrap it in plastic wrap and cut what I need when I need it.

 ♡ Did you love this White Sandwich Bread?
-Please leave a star rating and a comment below!
+Please leave a 🌟 star rating and let me know how things went in the ✍ comments below.
+Thanks for visiting!

 📖 Recipe